60th Club Championships 2025

 Round 2

 The action continued in Rd.
 2 with 48 players sitting down at the boards, and 4 players taking a half point bye.
 And there were yet more interesting and important results.
 On Board 2, our player of honour, Kevin Perrin, despatched out-of-sorts Scott Stewart, while on Board 1, Patrick Cook lived up to his reputation as drawmeister with a tough, lengthy draw against runaway favourite Declan Smith.
-High flying junior Zachariah Jacob came crashing to earth versus strong youngster Sam Song on board 3, while veterans Bas van Riel and Jamie Brotheridge fought to a draw on board 4.
+High flying junior Zachariah Jacob came crashing to earth versus strong youngster Sam Song on board 3, while veterans Bas van Riel and Jamie Brotheridge fought to a draw on Board 4.

-Other noteworthy results included Julian Laffey, quietly improving despite administative duties, taking down young Declan Maher on board 7, and Anna Yates defeating Minsadi Wansapura in the race to become the first Ballarat Chess Club Women's Champion.
+Other noteworthy results included Julian Laffey, quietly improving despite administative duties, taking down young Declan Maher on Board 7, and Anna Yates defeating Minsadi Wansapura in the race to become the first Ballarat Chess Club Women's Champion.

 Despite the large field, only 4 players have started with 2/2: veteran Kevin Perrin, young Sam Song, and juniors Anirudh Weerakkody and Rehhyansh Mukherjee.
 A host of others are just a half point behind.